 Any hummingbird lover knows that adding nectar plants to your garden is an important part of attracting hummingbirds.
 But these tiny creatures rely on a different set of plants for nesting materials.
 Add some of these to your garden to encourage hummingbirds to nest nearby.

-Trees and Shrubs: Hummingbirds don’t use nest boxes or tree cavities.
+Hummingbirds don’t use nest boxes or tree cavities.
 Instead they generally build their nests in sheltered trees or shrubbery, often in a fork of branches.
 Enhance your own hummingbird habitat by growing a diversity of leafy trees and large shrubs that provide shelter at varying heights.
 And if you want to get more bang for your buck, plant catkin-bearing trees and shrubs, which provide soft plant fibers for nesting material.
 Some examples of these include willows, witch hazel, alder, American elm, cottonwood, ironwood, poplar, birch, beech, mulberry and maple.

 Hummingbird eggs are cradled in soft fluffy fibers that hummingbirds choose from plants nearby.
-Add plants with fuzzy foliage like Lamb’s Ear (Stachys byzantine), which forms dense, ground-hugging rosettes of thick, soft, woolly leaves.
+Add plants with fuzzy foliage like lamb’s ear (Stachys byzantine), which forms dense, ground-hugging rosettes of thick, soft, woolly leaves.
 The silken plumes of ornamental grasses are also useful in attracting hummingbirds looking to nest.
 Some plants have seed heads or pods that transform into fuzzy balls of soft fiber, or are encased in soft protective casings.
 Examples include clematis, honeysuckle, milkweed (Asclepias species) and blanket flower (Gaillardia species).
 Pasque flowers offer both soft foliage with silken hairs, and mid-spring flowers followed by fuzzy seedpods.

 Hummingbird Nest Characteristics by Species

 While these are the basics for hummingbird nests, it is interesting to see what makes each of these species unique.
 Hal Harrison studied hummingbird nests for decades—here are some of his observations.

-Anna’s hummingbird females build a mere platform as early as December to lay her eggs.
+- Anna’s hummingbird females build a mere platform as early as December to lay her eggs.
 Then she builds up the nest while incubating.

-Black-Chinned hummingbird nests are deep cups, and the rim may be curved inward.
+- Black-chinned hummingbird nests are deep cups, and the rim may be curved inward.

-Blue-throated hummingbird nests are often built on electric wire inside or outside of cabins.
+- Blue-throated hummingbird nests are often built on electric wire inside or outside of cabins.

-Broad-billed hummingbirds will build their loosely constructed nests on clotheslines.
+- Broad-billed hummingbirds will build their loosely constructed nests on clotheslines.

-Broad-tailed hummingbirds often returns to same nesting site year after year.
+- Broad-tailed hummingbirds often returns to same nesting site year after year.

-Calliope hummingbirds will build a series of two, three or even four nests on top of one another, often attached to a conifer cone.
+- Calliope hummingbirds will build a series of two, three or even four nests on top of one another, often attached to a conifer cone.

-Costa’s hummingbirds will colonize at favorable sites with as many as six nests in a 100-foot radius.
+- Costa’s hummingbirds will colonize at favorable sites with as many as six nests in a 100-foot radius.
 The birds are very tame at nesting sites.

-Magnificent hummingbirds build the largest and highest of North American hummingbird nests.
+- Rivoli’s hummingbirds build the largest and highest of North American hummingbird nests.

-Ruby-throated females attach their nests with spider silk to a small twig or branch that slants downward and covers the outside with greenish-gray lichens.
+- Ruby-throated hummingbird females attach their nests with spider silk to a small twig or branch that slants downward and covers the outside with greenish-gray lichens.
 They may lay eggs in a second nest while still feeding the young in the first.

-Rufous hummingbirds, a western species, are very pugnacious around the nest, often driving away much larger birds.
+- Rufous hummingbirds, a western species, are very pugnacious around the nest, often driving away much larger birds.